ansible-collections/hashicorp.vault/README.md

 ## Description

 The primary purpose of this collection is to provide seamless integration between Ansible Automation Platform and Hashicorp Vault.
-It contains modules and plugins that support managing secrets, namespaces, authentication, and other Vault operations through Ansible automation.
+It contains modules and plugins that support managing secrets, namespaces, authentication, and other Vault operations by using Ansible automation.

 ## Requirements